awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Java.managingappenv.ec2.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-eclipse-server-config.png)

-## Amazon EC2 Instance Types<a name="create_deploy_Java.managingappenv.ec2.instancetypes"></a>
+## Amazon EC2 instance types<a name="create_deploy_Java.managingappenv.ec2.instancetypes"></a>

 **Instance type** displays the instance types available to your Elastic Beanstalk application\.
 Change the instance type to select a server with the characteristics \(including memory size and CPU power\) that are most appropriate to your application\.
 For example, applications with intensive and long\-running operations can require more CPU or memory\.

 For more information about the Amazon EC2 instance types available for your Elastic Beanstalk application, see [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon Elastic Compute Cloud User Guide*\.

-## Amazon EC2 Security Groups<a name="create_deploy_Java.managingappenv.ec2.securitygroups"></a>
+## Amazon EC2 security groups<a name="create_deploy_Java.managingappenv.ec2.securitygroups"></a>

 You can control access to your Elastic Beanstalk application using an *Amazon EC2 Security Group*\.
 A security group defines firewall rules for your instances\.
 These rules specify which ingress \(i\.e\., incoming\) network traffic should be delivered to your instance\.
 All other ingress traffic will be discarded\.
 You can modify rules for a group at any time\.
 The new rules are automatically enforced for all running instances and instances launched in the future\.

 You can set up your Amazon EC2 security groups using the AWS Management Console or by using the AWS Toolkit for Eclipse\.
 You can specify which Amazon EC2 security groups control access to your Elastic Beanstalk application by entering the names of one or more Amazon EC2 security group names \(delimited by commas\) into the **EC2 Security Groups** box\.

 **Note**
 If you are running your application using a legacy container type, make sure port 80 \(HTTP\) is accessible from 0\.0\.0\.0/0 as the source CIDR range if you want to enable health checks for your application\.
-For more information about health checks, see [Health Checks](create_deploy_Java.managingappenv.elb.md#create_deploy_Java.managingappenv.elb.healthchecks)\.
+For more information about health checks, see [Health checks](create_deploy_Java.managingappenv.elb.md#create_deploy_Java.managingappenv.elb.healthchecks)\.
 To check if you are using a legacy container type, see [Why are some platform versions marked legacy?](using-features.migration.md#using-features.migration.why)

 **To create a security group using the AWS Toolkit for Eclipse**